 Exit cap rate sensitivity ($875,000, base case leases):

 A 100 basis point expansion in the exit cap rate costs about 4.5 points of IRR.
-That’s the risk you can’t control — where cap rates are in five years.
+That’s a risk you can’t control — where cap rates are in five years.

 The bottom line